willow15/python_exercise/README.md

   Use ascii art to represent an image.

 - email:
-  Include downloading email attachments, sending email.
+  Include downloading email attachments, sending email(normal files and zipped files).
+  About sending zipped files: no idea why the attachment I received is a binary file which does not end with ".zip" no matter how I tried, but when I changed the name of file I downloaded to 'something.zip', it worked!!
+It's a zipped file now.